CookiePLMonster/CookiePLMonster.github.io/_portfolio/stranded-deep.md

 Experience terrifying encounters both above and below an endless environment with a different experience each time you play.
 In the aftermath of a mysterious plane crash, you are stranded in the vast expanse of the Pacific Ocean.
 Alone, without any means to call for help, you must do what you can to survive.

-> I briefly joined the project late in development, and was taxed with fixing several minor gameplay tailoring and leaderboard integration issues.
+> I briefly joined the project late in development and was tasked with fixing several minor gameplay tailoring and leaderboard integration issues.
 </div>